 - In F Troop, Corporal Agarn seems to have family from all over the world.
 Those that appeared on the show included a French-Canadian, a Russian and a Mexican.

-- Desmond Miles, the modern-day protagonist of the first three Assassin's Creed games, has as ancestors a Levantine Arab member of the Hashashin in Altair ibn La-Ahad in Assassin's Creed I, an Italian nobleman in Ezio Auditore in the Assassin's Creed II trilogy, a half-Iroquois/half-British hunter alternately named Connor or Ratonhnhaké:ton in Assassin's Creed III, and Connor in turn is descended from the famed Welsh pirate Edward Kenway in Assassin's Creed IV: Black Flag.
-In fact, having such a dense bloodline of Isu-human DNA is a large part of what makes him into The Chosen One.
+- Desmond Miles, the modern-day protagonist of the first three Assassin's Creed games, has as ancestors a Syrian Arab Muslim member of the Hashashin in Altair ibn La-Ahad in Assassin's Creed I, an Italian nobleman from Flornece in Ezio Auditore in the Assassin's Creed II trilogy, a half-Mohawk/half-British hunter alternately named Connor or Ratonhnhaké:ton in Assassin's Creed III, and Connor in turn is descended from the famed Welsh pirate Edward Kenway in Assassin's Creed IV: Black Flag.
+In fact, having such a dense bloodline of Isu-human DNA from Adam is a large part of what makes him into The Chosen One.

 - Sly Cooper shows that Sly's ancestors lived in Feudal Japan, Ancient Egypt, 13th century England, Ancient Arabia, the Wild West, etc, and even go as far back as the Ice Age.